pqvst/cafeandcowork/data/barcelona/buenas-migas-bonsucces.md

   - work-station.jpg
   - table.jpg
 review:
   en: This cafe is located in a quite area and has plenty of seats with a quite music in the background.
-THere are tables for multiple people, but also there are work station type of desk where there are plugs on every seats, so you can stay there for a long time.
-They have pizzas for really cheap price, so you can definitely spend the entire day there.
-WiFI was fast and stable, which was a plus.
+There are tables for multiple people, but also there are work station type of desks with plugs on every seats, so you can stay there for a long time.
+They have focaccia for really cheap price, so you can definitely spend the entire day there.
+WiFi was fast and stable, which was a plus.
 ---